 No growth or usual flora

 Identification of probable pathogens

 A negative test result is no growth of bacteria or growth of only usual flora.
 A negative result does not rule out all causes of infectious lung disease (see Cautions).

 For positive test results, pathogenic bacteria are identified.
-Because cystic fibrosis patients may be colonized or chronically infected by some organisms over a long period of time, positive results must be interpreted in conjunction with previous findings and the clinical picture to appropriately evaluate results.
+Cystic fibrosis patients may be colonized or chronically infected by some organisms over a long period of time, therefore, positive results must be interpreted in conjunction with previous findings and the clinical picture to appropriately evaluate results.

 Some bacterial agents that cause lower respiratory infections (eg, mycobacteria, Legionella species, Mycoplasma pneumoniae) are not detected by this assay and require special procedures.
 If the bacterial culture is negative, clinicians should consider additional testing to detect other bacterial, viral, or fungal agents.

 Results must be interpreted in conjunction with clinical findings and previous culture results.

 1. York MK, Gilligan P, Church DL: Lower Respiratory Tract Cultures.
 In Clinical Microbiology Procedures Handbook, Section 3, Vol 1, Third edition.
 Edited by LS Garcia.
 Washington DC, American Society for Microbiology Press, 2010, pp 1-20

 2. LiPuma JJ, Currie BJ, Peacock SJ, VanDamme PAR: Burkholderia, Stenotrophomonas, Ralstonia, Cupriavidus, Pandoraea, Brevumndimonas, Comamonas, Delftia, and Acidovorax.
 In Manual of Clinical Microbiology, Tenth edition.
 Edited by J Versalovic.
 Washington DC, American Society for Microbiology Press, 2011, pp 692-713